OM book glossary

 More

-Creation date lost, updated 19.v.24 to add the new BetterDocs “encyclopedia” listing of entries, tweaks 22.i.25.
-Author CE, page and all glossary contents are copyright to me.
+Creation date lost, updated 19.v.24 to add the new BetterDocs “encyclopedia” listing of entries, tweaks 13.iv.26.
+Author CE; this page and all glossary contents are copyright to me so contact me if you want to quote from them (I’m sure I’ll agree!).
 That may change to a Creative Commons licence later when I am happier with the content.